satingaux/Recruitment-Management-System-Angular/README.md

 # Recruitment-Management-System-Angular
 Angular/TypeScript/MAngular-Material

-Installation of mongodb is necessary.
+Installation of mongodb is necessary for running backend scripts.